Chapter 32. Absolution and Eternal Refuge

 The magic black horses were growing tired, carrying their riders more slowly as inexorable night began to overtake them.
 Sensing it behind him even the irrepressible Behemoth was hushed, and digging his claws into the saddle he flew on in silence, his tail streaming behind him.

 Night laid its black cloth over forest and meadow, night lit a scattering of sad little lights far away below, lights that for Margarita and the master were now meaningless and alien.
 Night overtook the cavalcade, spread itself over them from above and began to seed the lowering sky with white specks of stars.

 Night thickened, flew alongside, seized the riders' cloaks and pulling them from their shoulders, unmasked their disguises.
 When Margarita opened her eyes in the freshening wind she saw the features of all the galloping riders change, and when a full, purple moon rose towards them over the edge of a forest, all deception vanished and fell away into the marsh beneath as their magical, trumpery clothing faded into the mist.

-It would have been hard now to recognise Koroviev-Faggot, self-styled interpreter to the mysterious professor who needed none, in the figure who now rode immediately alongside Woland at Margarita's right hand.
-In place of the person who had left Sparrow Hills in shabby circus clothes under the name of Koroviev-Faggot, there now galloped, the gold chain of his bridle chinking softly, a knight clad in dark violet with a grim and unsmiling face.
+It would have been hard now to recognise Koroviev-Fagot, self-styled interpreter to the mysterious professor who needed none, in the figure who now rode immediately alongside Woland at Margarita's right hand.
+In place of the person who had left Sparrow Hills in shabby circus clothes under the name of Koroviev-Fagot, there now galloped, the gold chain of his bridle chinking softly, a knight clad in dark violet with a grim and unsmiling face.
 He leaned his chin on his chest, looked neither at the moon nor the earth, thinking his own thoughts as he flew along beside Woland.

 'Why has he changed so? ' Margarita asked Woland above the hiss of the wind.